Our Thesis

 12. Blockchains are silos.
 There won’t be one winner.

-13. SSI will help extend identity and financial inclusion to everyone.
+13. AW will help extend identity and financial inclusion to everyone.

-14. Central banks globally will issue Central Bank Digital Currencies (CBDCs) and embrace SSI for identity, fraud, and compliance.
+14. Central banks globally will issue Central Bank Digital Currencies (CBDCs) and embrace AW for identity, fraud, and compliance.

-1. The time to invest capital and resources into self-sovereignty is now.
+1. The time to invest capital and resources into the authentic web (AW) is now.

 The megatrends pushing the world toward self-sovereignty are numerous and powerful:

-• GDPR, CCPA, regulatory trend toward individual control and privacy
+• GDPR, CCPA, and Utah’s HB 491 regulatory trends toward individual control and privacy

 • “Breach of the week”, broken security models